rehiy/webox-docker/README.md

 # Feature

-WeBox-docker is a lnmp server based on docker of ubuntu, debian. contains the following modules: nginx, mysql, redis, php5/php7.
+WeBox-docker is a lnmp server based on docker of ubuntu, debian. contains the following modules: nginx, mysql, redis, php.
 And some popular plug-ins have been added, such as redis, geoip2, imagick ...

 For all module information, see ubuntu/readme.md or debian/readme.md.